zlenner/whatever/README.md

 Whatever is a way to use ChatGPT on a WhatsApp number, with the capability to listen to and respond as voice notes.

+Inspired by danielgross/whatsapp-gpt, after submitting some PR's to it I considered this now different enough to not be compatible with that repo.

 ## Installation

 1. Run `npm run install` to set up the app.